SRI LANKA: KANDY – ELLA TRAIN

-Kandy to Ella train ride is one of the most memorable moments from my journey to Sri Lanka.
+Kandy to Ella train ride in Sri Lanka is one of the most memorable moments from my journey.
 You may think what’s so special about a train ride?
 This particular train ride is considered the most scenic in the world!
 Imagine a train that goes into the mountains, through tropical rainforest and green tea plantations.
 The train that takes you over bridges, through tunnels and small villages.
 You witness all this while sitting at the open door with your legs hanging out and wind blowing your hair.
 You just can’t say no to this.

-Before I started my journey, I did some research on this famous train ride from Kandy to Ella in Sri Lanka.
-Surprisingly, I came across some conflicting information on the Internet.
-In this case, always-ready-to-help Sri Lankan people were also confused and not able to give me a hand.
+Before I started my journey, I did some research, and surprisingly, I came across some conflicting information on the Internet about this famous train ride from Kandy to Ella in Sri Lanka.
+In this case, always ready-to-help Sri Lankan people were also confused and not able to answer my questions.
 How to buy train tickets?
 Which class should you choose?
 Express train or normal train?
 Should you take a seat on the left side or right side of the train?
 In this blog post, I’m going to respond to all the above queries.

 EXPRESS TRAIN OR NORMAL TRAIN?

 If you want to save some time, make sure you get on the express train.
-The second one tends to have long stops at the stations.
-Sri Lankan trains are usually delayed.
-It means that if you choose the normal train, it may take ages to get to the final destination.
+The normal train tends to have long stops at the stations.
+Sri Lankan trains are usually delayed, so if you choose the normal train, it may take you ages to get to the final destination.
 We want to avoid that, don’t we?
 If your time in Sri Lanka is limited, you should certainly catch the express train.
 If you are on a 3 week itinerary in Sri Lanka, you may take the normal train.
 In this case, I’m sure you will have enough time for all the top things to do in Sri Lanka.

 Theoretically, there are tickets for the first, second and third class.
 The truth is that tickets for the first and second class with a reserved seat have to be booked well in advance.
 So you won’t be able to buy them unless you plan your trip to Sri Lanka in detail, and I genuinely discourage you to do that.
-Tickets for the second and third class without a reserved seat (you can take a seat only if there is a free spot), can only be purchased on the day of departure.
-It’s enough to show up at the ticket office about 30 minutes before the train leaves.
+Tickets for the second and third class without a reserved seat can only be purchased on the day of departure.
+You have to show up at the ticket office about 30 minutes before the train leaves to get the tickets.

 The first?
 The second?
 Or maybe the third?
-You definitely need to know that most local people commute on the third class.
-Whereas, tourists usually choose the second class.
-I didn’t have the opportunity to travel on the first class, so I can’t make an opinion if this is worth a penny.
-From my experience, the second class is equally crowded as the third class and the difference in standard between those classes is not significant.
-The biggest fun is to get on train with local people on the train from Kandy to Ella is a real Sri Lanka.
+What you definitely need to know about Sri Lanka is that most local people commute on the third class.
+Whereas, tourists usually choose the first or second class.
+I didn’t have an opportunity to travel on the first class, so I have no idea if this is worth a penny.
+From my experience, the second class is equally crowded as the third class and the difference in standard is not significant.
+In fact, travelling with local people on the train from Kandy to Ella is a real Sri Lanka experience.

 HOW MUCH IS THE TICKET?